cssinjs/jss/docs/react-jss.md

 #### Accessing the theme inside the styled component

-Pass the `injectTheme` option to `withStyles` so your theme will be injected into your wrapped component.
+The theme will not be injecting into the wrapped component.
+To inject the theme into the wrapped component, pass the `injectTheme` option to `withStyles`.

 ```javascript
 import React from 'react'